-Utilizing her experience as a planner, green developer, and ecologist, Heather Theresa Clark merges the natural, domestic, and the industrial in Sides of a Line.
-An outgrowth of her interest in how environmental crisis affects us personally and amplifies inequities, Clark’s newest project takes its visual cues from the aesthetics of Western success as performed in the home.
+Sides of a Line takes its visual cues from the aesthetics of Western success as performed in the home.
 The work alludes to the paradox and anxiety of a privileged life in the age of climate change – as we pursue the American Dream through meticulous home-making and associated consumption, we make humanity less secure globally.

 Using a palette of beeswax, military parachutes, and marble laminate, Clark abstracts domestic space and puts it in tension.
 In this kinetic sculpture, she forces two walls along a track in a slow, mechanized, repetitive collision.
-Running the length of the piece is a tightrope, which draws a tenuous, taught and piercing line through the installation, alluding to the absence of and threat to a body.
+Running the length of the piece is a tightrope.
+In future iterations, this piece will include performance by a tight rope walker.
 Despite her critique of contemporary life, embedded within the installation are small clues of hope: references to nature, biophilia, and sensory experience, which provide alternative patterns for living and invite us to engage with our bodies.